360Performance/dt-config-mgmnt/README.md

 The configcache service is a redis cache that is used for intermediate storage while configuring tenants.
 It is also used as a controller mechanism to steer the execution of pluginmanger and configmanager by using a publish/subscriber pattern.
 Configmanager and Pluginmanger are subscribed to a "configcontrol" channel to listen for messages.

-### Controlling & Pushing Configs or Plugins
+## Controlling & Pushing Configs or Plugins

 To trigger a configuration push to one or multiple/all tenants we need to let the configmanager know to which tenants the configurations should be pushed.
 This can be done by publishing a message to the configcache "configcontrol" channel.
-Currently this can only be done directly via redis-cli
+This can be done directly via the configcache redi client or with any automation integration tool that publishes thee control messages to redis.

 Launch all config services:
 CONTAINER ID        IMAGE                      COMMAND                  CREATED             STATUS              PORTS               NAMES